Spinal Stenosis – All you need to Know

 - Partial or full paralysis – The devastating condition will impact many lives.
 As numbness and weakness progresses the result may be mild level to full blown paralysis as nerve compression and damage continue.

 - Sexual dysfunction – The spine is a highway for nerve signals to be sent to the brain.
 When they become damaged, the neurological pathway gets altered.
 Signals sent from certain parts of the body are no longer received by the brain; therefore, our bodies do not behave the way we wish them to.
+Any pain or issues to the spine and neck will certainly limit sex drive for both males and females.
+Essentially with a spinal issue, all aspects of your life are limited, including sexual activity.

 Diagnosing Spinal Stenosis